Public Works Service Center

 • Leaf Collection

-- There are four pickups in each neighborhood between Nov.
-1 and Feb.
-1. Leaves should be placed in piles along the curb rather than in rows.
+- There are four pickups in each neighborhood from November through February.
+Leaves should be placed in piles along the curb rather than in rows.

 • Pothole Patching